genkinsforge/FlowForge/README.md

 ---

-Enjoy converting your Draw.io diagrams to Mermaid with **FlowForge**!
+*Enjoy converting your Draw.io diagrams to Mermaid with FlowForge!*

----

-With these updates, both your code and README are aligned under the new **FlowForge** branding.
-You can now proceed to create your GitHub repository at [https://github.com/genkinsforge/FlowForge](https://github.com/genkinsforge/FlowForge) and continue to expand the library with additional features.